jongiddy/typle/README.md

 The `typle` crate provides the ability to constrain generic arguments to be tuples and supports manipulation of the tuple components.

+It allows you to write a single function or impl that "unrolls" into multiple concrete versions: one for `(T0,)`, one for `(T0, T1)`, and so on.

-For example, to define a function to zip a pair of tuples into a tuple of pairs:
+With `typle` you can easily define a function to zip a pair of tuples into a tuple of pairs:

 ```rust
 #[typle(Tuple for 0..=12)]